Time Out says

-You'll find a mix of 3-D movies and stage shows—bizarrely, Waterworld is highly entertaining—on the upper lot, as well as themed areas and attractions for Despicable Me and The Simpsons.
-Kids will appreciate Minion Mayhem and the adjacent Super Silly Fun Land, though neither are as charming or exciting as you'd wish.
-The immersive Simpsons Ride, on the other hand, is a clever and wildly entertaining albeit highly nauseating attraction.
-The restaurant-filled Springfield nails its Simpsons references but comes up short with its food offerings—in terms of price and taste—and some rather drab interiors.
-That seems to be the standard here: Everything feels about 80% of the way there, especially when taking into consideration the steep ticket prices.
-Hopefully the introduction of the Wizarding World of Harry Potter in 2016 willl change that.
+You’ll find a mix of 3-D movies and stage shows—of all things, Waterworld is an entertaining highlight—on the upper lot, as well as themed areas and attractions for Despicable Me and The Simpsons.
+Kids will appreciate Minion Mayhem and the adjacent Super Silly Fun Land, though neither are as engaging as you’d wish.
+If you can stomach the highly nauseating Simpsons Ride, you’ll be rewarded with a bit of clever and wild entertainment.
+The adjacent restaurant-filled Springfield nails its Simpsons references but comes up short with its food offerings and some rather drab interiors.
+That seems to be the norm here: Everything feels about 80% of the way there—especially when taking into consideration the steep and still-climbing ticket prices—but the park continues to show some significant improvements each year.

-The park's original attraction is also one of its highlights: the studio tour.
+Universal’s original attraction is also one of its highlights: the studio tour.
 Most of your time is spent carting through diverse backlot sets of New York, a mutt of European villages, the Old West and familiar movie landmarks—most impressively the 747 crash site from War of the Worlds.
 The majority of actual live filming is securely tucked away, but Universal compensates with preplanned encounters that mimic special effects: a wet and fiery earthquake simulation, a sudden flash flood and that delightfully rubbery, toothy grin on the face of Bruce—a.k.a.
 Jaws.
-While the 3-D motion simulation that replaced the iconically campy (and burned down) King Kong section is a welcome technical upgrade, the tunnel lacks the same immersion and charm of the original—hopefully the similarly staged Fast & Furious: Supercharged (slated for June 2015) will perfect the formula.
+While the 3-D motion simulation that replaced the iconically campy (and burned down) King Kong section is a welcome technical upgrade, the tunnel lacks the same immersion and charm of the original—the same can sadly be said for the similarly dizzying and ill-executed Fast & Furious: Supercharged segment.

 100 Universal City Plaza